The Benefits of Cold Water Swimming

-- Enter the water slowly and gradually to get used to the colder water and body temperature.
+- Enter the water slowly and gradually to get used to the colder water.

-- You may need to build up your tolerance levels before you are able to swim in icy waters – for instance, if you live near a sea or river that is not as cold.
+- You may need to build up your tolerance levels before swimming in icy waters – for instance, if you live near a sea or river that is not as cold.